WWE SmackDown Results: Winners, Grades, Reaction and Highlights from July 10

 Team Hell No and The New Day vs. The Bludgeon Brothers and Sanity

-Daniel Bryan, Kane, Big E, Kofi Kingston and Xavier Woods wasted little time setting the tone for the crazy and chaotic main event of the show, clearing Eric Young, Alexander Wolfe, Killian Dain, Harper and Rowan from the squared circle ahead of the final commercial break of the evening.
+Daniel Bryan, Kane, Big E, Kofi Kingston and Xavier Woods wasted little time setting the tone for the wild and chaotic main event of the show, clearing Eric Young, Alexander Wolfe, Killian Dain, Harper and Rowan from the squared circle ahead of the final commercial break of the evening.

 The heels seized control, working over Xavier Woods as the stupid split screen promo for Extreme Rules aired.

-A hot tag to Bryan began the babyface comeback as the bearded Superstar exploded into the match, wiping anyone in his path out.
+A hot tag to Bryan began the babyface comeback as the bearded Superstar exploded into the match, wiping out anyone in his path.

 The action broke down, the Superstars delivering their trademark offense before Bryan delivered his running knee strike to Young for the big win.